yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: tax dates on (non-recorded) reminders cannot be calculated.
 The 'normal' date will be applied.
         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-- Securities: Rtn: Value / Cost Basis / Unrealised Gains / Capital Gains option(s):
+- Securities: Return: Value / Cost Basis / Unrealised Gains / Capital Gains option(s):
     - Rtn Value:             [DEFAULT] Returns the normal balance (i.e. this does not enable cost basis options)

     - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security